Strategic Thinking + Tactical Acting – For better marketing you need both

 BN Branding logo

-5 thoughts on “Strategic Thinking vs. Tactical Acting – Your marketing needs both.”
+5 thoughts on “Strategic Thinking + Tactical Acting – For better marketing you need both”

 1. John, Thank you for quoting me.
 I’m thrilled.
 I might have to write a few of them down so I can say them again and again.
 There’s a phrase in accounting called “Activity Based Accounting” and I’m afraid we in the brand side are doing the same thing.
 We think action is good….I guess it keeps us feeling like we are doing something.
 But what I think we want to make sure is that it’s the right something.
 Too many people are thrilled by the breadth of social media yet very few ask, “so what’s our goal, where is our consumer, what type of message would capture them…etc etc”